NeoclassicVII/Metalbot-VII/README.md

 - Type the name of the genre (option N°2) fully and correctly!

 # Last biggest update: [13.03.22]
-- Created moduel Last FM
+- Created module Last FM
 - New design work
 - New bands and genres
 - etc.